syedfaisalilyas/syedfaisalilyas/README.md

 # 👋 Hi there!
 I'm Faisal Ilyas

-🎯 A dedicated Full Stack Mobile App Developer with a strong foundation in software engineering, currently pursuing a Bachelor's in Computer Science from UET Lahore (CGPA: 3.7/4.0).
+🎯 A dedicated Full Stack Mobile App Developer with a strong foundation in software engineering, currently pursuing a Bachelor's in Computer Science from UET Lahore.
 I specialize in Flutter, Firebase, and full-cycle app development—from UI/UX design to deployment on app stores.

 ---